agedus/memo/README.md

-# memo
+# Memo
-A bash script to save and run memos
+A bash script to save and run memos.